 Access: Payable Administrators

-Negative invoices are expected behaviour in certain circumstances.
+Negative invoices are the expected outcome in certain circumstances, and ensure accurate financial reporting.

 To ensure your financial records remain accurate and up-to-date: